Sitting Kills Your Low Back Curve: Do This Daily

 The Impact of Muscle Imbalances on Low Back Pain

 One culprit often flies under the radar regarding low back pain: muscle imbalances.
-They're a sneaky cause of discomfort that can throw your body out of whack and lead straight to a world of hurt.
+They cause discomfort that can throw your body out of alignment.

 Muscle discrepancies can arise when specific muscles in a particular area are more powerful or suppler than the others.
 This imbalance creates uneven pressure on our spine, contributing significantly to low back pain.